A complete guide to AMD eyefinity

 What about Nvidia surround

-I don't have nvidia card so won't be able to comment on this, but reading about extended display setups it feels Nvidia is way more strict than AMD when it comes to handling extended desktops.
-Maybe its for good as this prevents users from creating non-functional layouts and then getting frustated.
+It feels Nvidia is way more strict than AMD when it comes to handling extended desktops.
+Maybe it’s for good as this prevents users from creating non-functional layouts and then getting frustrated.
 But I hope this information should be available somewhere in the official documentation.

 External helpful content